RECENT CLIENTS . . .

 There has perhaps never been a more difficult time to be a young adult.
 Rates of depression, self-harm, and anxiety are at unprecedented levels.
-Coupled with social media overload, peer mistreatment, the pressure to excel academically, and fear relating to national school tragedies . . . it's no wonder our youth are in crisis.
+Coupled with social media overload, peer mistreatment, and fear relating to national school tragedies . . . it's no wonder our youth are in crisis.

 Education is necessary and a wonderful part of life.
 But most would agree that a child's mental health is more important than his or her grades.
 Perhaps it's time to put inspiration at the forefront—inspiring our young people to be resilient, compassionate, kinder, and especially, love and accept themselves.
 By living a heart-driven life; insecurities drop away, disrespectful behavior dissolves, and childhood traumas are transformed into confidence, forgiveness, and strength.
 What's more, students who are emotionally healthy will learn with greater ease and ultimately, find joy in their school years.